Early Wednesday early morning, Shenzhou-11, China’s sixth manned spacecraft docked with the Tiangong-2 space lab.

 China has already signed an agreement with the United Nations opening the Chinese Space Station to receive science payload, astronauts and even modules from countries around the world, the gbtimes reported.

-Learn more about innovation and adventures from the Chinese space program, NASA, private industry, and other great endeavors from around the world.
+Learn about the innovation and adventures from the Chinese space program, NASA, private industry, and other great endeavors into the final frontier.

 Story compiled with information from Xinhua, CCTV, GB Times, and The Associated Press.